webbjj/clustertools/docs/source/index.rst

 ``clustertools``
 ================

 ``clustertools`` is a Python package with tools for analysing star cluster simulations.
-The package is built around the StarCluster class, for which all functions are able use or to act on. ``clustertools`` can be used for unit and coordinate transformations, the calculation of key structural and kinematic parameters, analysis of the cluster's orbit and tidal tails (with the help of `galpy
+The package is built around the StarCluster class, for which all functions are able to use or act on. ``clustertools`` can be used for unit and coordinate transformations, the calculation of key structural and kinematic parameters, analysis of the cluster's orbit and tidal tails (with the help of `galpy
-<https://docs.galpy.org/en/v1.6.0/index.html>`_, and measuring common cluster properties like its mass function, density profile, velocity dispersion profile (among others).
+<https://docs.galpy.org/en/v1.6.0/index.html>`_), and measuring common cluster properties like its mass function, density profile, and velocity dispersion profile (among others).

 The package contains methods for loading data from commonly used N-body codes (NBODY6, GYRFALCON, AMUSE) and generic snapshots.
 With the help of `limepy
 <https://limepy.readthedocs.io/en/latest/>`_, it is also possible to generate cluster datasets from a distribution function for immediate analysis.